Home

 (1861-1926)

-Anna Belle (Boyd) Sears was born and raised near Greenfield, Hancock County, IN, the adopted daughter of William E. and Maria J. (Bush) Boyd
+Anna Belle (Boyd) Sears was born in March 1860/1861 and raised near Greenfield, Hancock County, IN, the adopted daughter of William E. and Maria J. (Bush) Boyd

-She had a sister, Ellen 'Nellie' (Boyd) Mundelle, also raised by the Boyds, and a brother, Michael Thompson, whose story is unknown.
+Anna's sister, Ellen "Nellie" (Boyd) Mundelle, also was raised by the Boyds, but the fate of a brother, Michael Thompson, is unknown.

 In 1880, when William was 25 and Annie 21, they resided with the Boyds on their farm northeast of Greenfield.

-Tragedy struck thrice in 1902, when they lost 3 of their young grandchildren in tragic or untimely deaths.
+Tragedy struck thrice in 1902, when they lost three of their young grandchildren in tragic or untimely deaths.
 On June 12 of that year, granddaughter Anna Beaver died of an accidental burn, when she tipped onto herself a pan full of scalding water.
-On July 31, grandson Charles Perry Beaver died of heart trouble, at the tender age of only 5 weeks and 4 days.
+On July 31, grandson Charles Perry Beaver died of heart trouble, at the tender age of only five weeks and four days.
 Five days after that, on August 5, grandson Ralph Boyd Beaver died, when he "upset a pail of boiling water on himself."
-All 3 of the funerals are thought to have been held at the Sears home.
+All three of the funerals are thought to have been held at the Sears home.

 To mourn the loss of the Beaver children, a poem was published in the Hancock Democrat by "A Friend":